ialbert/biostar-central/README.md

 ## Security considerations

 **Note**: The site is designed to execute scripts on a remote server.
-In addition the site allows administrative users to change the content of these scripts.
+In addition the site allows users with moderator rights may change the content of these scripts.

-It is **extremely important** to restrict and guard access to all accounts with administrative privileges!
+It is **extremely important** to monitor, restrict and guard access to all accounts with moderator privileges!